waynedenier/tumble-breaker/README.md

 Results
 =======

+[First Run]

 Last attempted string = awlmaeaaa

 Ended after 3,145,728 trials before allocation error.

-   FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory Range 68,719,476,736.
+   FATAL ERROR: CALL_AND_RETRY_2 Allocation failed - process out of memory

+Range 68,719,476,736.

-Previous run only covers 0.0046% of cases.
+First run only covers 0.0046% of cases.

+[Second Run]

+Pulled some local instance variables out of the while loop and tried again.

+Last attempted string = cadialaaa

+Starting rate of 13,107 per second.

+Would take 60 days to Break!!!

+After a few minutes, would stop continuous string of trys and started pausing after a burst of ~5-10 tries.